nfms4redd/portal/doc/testdata/index.rst

 This dataset is a simplified version from a real use case, the `DRC portal <http://www.rdc-snsf.org>`_, and is a minimal set which will cover all the cases that the system administrator may face when configuring the portal:

  * Publication of base layers on GeoServer for visualization,
- * Configuration of GeoStore for time varying layers,
  * Calculation of statistics based on regions (polygons).